 Fig. 3 concerns the part of ontology from fig. 2 when the security administrator is eliminated.
 Let all the quoted above conditions are satisfied: T (the same time) and I (the same system) and U (the same person) and P (the same place).
-Still we couldn't define the situation in fig. 3 as a contradiction because the designer may test the IDS system.
+Still we couldn't define the situation in fig. 3 as a contradiction, say because the designer may test the IDS system.
 To resolve this situation we may use knowledge type exclusion and defeasible inference or other well known inference schemes.
 This is an example of knowledge conflict, not a contradiction, and only additional investigations may result in semantic contradiction.

 Fig. 4 shows the semantic contradiction, and if the conditions $T \land I \land U \land P$ are satisfied, then the contradiction appears: 'nobody can occupy both positions'.
 Thus fig. 2 contains different types of ontology knowledge inside it.
-The above given examples aim to show that processes based on knowledge conflicts or contradictions couldn't be thoroughly described by ontology knowledge, and using only static situations.
-We need the dynamic picture to decide if we have no conflict or knowledge conflict or the ultimate form, contradiction.
-On the other side, when the situation dynamics is investigated, pretty often we turn to ontology corrections due to its incompleteness or incorrectness.
+The above given examples aim to show that processes based on knowledge conflicts or contradictions couldn't be thoroughly described by an ontology knowledge, and using only static situations.
+We need the dynamic picture to decide if we have no conflict or contradiction.
+On the other side, when the situation dynamics is investigated, pretty often we turn on to ontology corrections due to its incompleteness or incorrectness.
 In this situation the main conclusion for us is the following.
-We need use metaknowledge and dynamic ontologies to cope with conflict or contradiction identification.
+We need to use metaknowledge and dynamic ontologies to cope with conflict or contradiction identification.
 The conflict identification is almost always much more complicated than the contradiction case.

 The ontology-based contradiction identification is followed by its resolution [8].
-The proposed resolution methods are effective applications of ideas from nonclassical logics and they are one of base parts since may decades of the presented research in analogy inference machines, case-based methods, data mining, etc. Contradiction resolution depends on the situation and types of contradiction sides.
+The proposed resolution methods are applications of ideas from nonclassic logics and they are one of base parts of the presented research in analogy inference machines, case-based methods, data mining, etc. Contradiction resolution depends on the situation and types of contradiction sides.
 Our research [8] revealed five main groups of resolution scenarios.
 Currently we make investigations to elaborate new contradiction resolution scenarios.
-The research shows that automatic contradiction resolution processes may stay active constantly using free computer resources; in other situations they may be directly activated by user.
+The research shows that automatic contradiction resolution processes may stay active constantly using free computer resources.
+Also they may be directly activated by user.
 In the first case the knowledge and data bases will be constantly improved by continuous elimination of incorrect information or by improving the existing knowledge as a result of revealing and resolving contradictions.
-As a result our contradiction resolution methods have been upgraded to a machine learning method i.e. learning without teacher which is rather effective in case of IDS.